 - How does all this get linked to the values of a society in terms of how it perceives nature and its relations with it?

-Athens serves as a case study, research and design field.
-The area we are involved with is Victoria Square and the format resembles an intensive “Urban research lab”.
-It occurs both in the classroom and in the neighborhood itself, using the community “test-bed” as partners of the community project launched by Rick Lowe, an invited artist participating in Documenta 14.
+Athens serves as a research and design field case study.
+The area we were involved with for two spring semesters (2017, 2018) was Victoria Square.
+The format resembled an intensive “Urban research lab” and it occured both in the classroom and in the neighborhood itself, using the community “test-bed” as partners of the community project launched by Rick Lowe, an invited artist participating in Documenta 14.